Buy Mel’s latest Book!

-Once the bacon is sexy and brown and the fat has rendered out the bacon, keep the heat high and add the pork mince.
+Once the bacon is sexy and brown and the fat has rendered out the bacon, keep the heat high and add the pork or chicken sausage mince.
 Let the pan get back to temperature and only stir to prevent from burning.
-Using two forks to get rid of the pork mince lumps is a good idea, I also sometimes stab my mince with the base of a whisk…breaks it up really well!
+Using two forks to get rid of the pork or chicken mince lumps is a good idea, I also sometimes stab my mince with the base of a whisk…breaks it up really well!
 When the pork components are brown and beautiful you can now add the finely diced onions, garlic, sage, lemon zest, turmeric and nutmeg.
 You can now reduce the heat and allow those onions to cook down.
 When soft and it’s all smelling like a little bit of heaven, add the butter, breadcrumbs/roast sweet potato or cooked potato and the lemon juice.
 Stir and season.
 Allow to cool.

-You need a big board and a sharp knife.
+You need a big chopping board and a sharp knife.
 Place the turkey breast down on the board.

 Cut down the back bone either to the left or right of the spine (don’t cut directly in the middle it’s just too difficult!).
 Once the back is open turn the bird over and break it’s breast bone with your palm and break it flat.
 Place on the roasting tray.
-Is your oven preheated to 160c?
+Is your oven preheated to 190c?